abkoyuncu/nightwatchJS-automation/README.md

 # README #

-This is for automation prototype of www.slotmachinescript.com.
+This is for automation prototype of www.slotmachinescript.com created for QA training purposes.

 Steps for running test :